Government of the Ming dynasty: Civil officials

 Portrait of Jiang Shunfu (1453–1504), now in the Nanjing Museum.
 The decoration of two cranes on his chest is a "rank badge" that indicates he was a civil official of the first rank.

 In 1373–1384, the Hongwu Emperor implemented a new system for appointing officials (guan) based on recommendations.
 This was a departure from the previous and subsequent practice of following the examination system established by the Sui dynasty.
 Theoretically, anyone with the necessary skills could hold positions in the state administration, but the attempts of merchant sons to enter the administration were seen as disruptive.
 In reality, only individuals from wealthy families, particularly landowners, had the resources and time to prepare for the examinations.
-The Ming government also enforced quotas for recruiting officials from each province.
-This was an attempt to prevent power from being concentrated in the hands of individuals from wealthy regions with higher levels of education.
-The printing industry has undergone significant development since the Song dynasty, resulting in a rise in the overall level of education.
-As a result, there has been an increase in the number of qualified individuals for civil service positions across the country.
-Educational materials such as multiplication tables and syllabaries, which contain basic characters, were printed for children.
+The Ming government also enforced quotas for recruiting officials from each province, in an attempt to prevent power from being concentrated in the hands of educated elites.
+The printing industry had undergone significant development since the Song dynasty, resulting in a rise in the overall level of education.
+The number of qualified individuals for civil service positions across the country increased.
+Educational materials such as multiplication tables and syllabaries with basic characters were printed for children.
 In addition, affordable editions of Confucian classics and compendiums of answers to test questions were mass-produced for adult students.

 Candidates are waiting for the results of the examinations; detail from a handscroll by Qiu Ying (1494–1552).

 In the past, examinees were expected to have knowledge of classic Confucian books, specifically the "Four Books" selected by Zhu Xi in the 12th century for this purpose.
 During the Ming dynasty, the requirements for the examinations became more demanding with the introduction of the "eight-legged essay" in 1487, which had a fixed structure.
 As the examinations progressed from the local to the central level, the difficulty also increased, with passing the tests earning the student a corresponding degree.